polterguy/phosphorusfive/plugins/p5.lambda/README.md

 Notice how your supplied callback lambda object is now entirely gone, and only the sorted nodes are left in your node-tree.

+Notice also that providing a lambda block to *[sort]* is optional.
+If you do not, then the default sorting will be used.
+The "default sorting", sorts ascending by value of your nodes.
+If you wish to sort descending, you can use the alias of *[sort-desc]* which your *[sort]* Active Event implements.

 ## Ninja tricks

 Below you can find some "tricks" with p5.lambda, helping you achieve some special thing, maybe not completely intuitive unless explained.